lkosson/reportviewercore/Microsoft.ReportViewer.NETCore/README.md

 # This project is not supported/developed by Microsoft

-This project is aimed at porting Microsoft SQL Server Reporting Services (Report Viewer) to .NET Core 3.1, .NET 5 and .NET 6.
+This project is aimed at porting Microsoft SQL Server Reporting Services (Report Viewer) to .NET 6.
 Sources and examples are available at https://github.com/lkosson/reportviewercore/

 # Basic usage